-To develop as a designer, it’s important that you train an eye for good design.
-Here are some tips and resources that will help you to build this good habit.
+It’s important to train an eye for good design to develop as a designer.
+Here are some tips and resources to help you build this habit.

 Designers are like poker players: the more hands you’ve seen, the better you play.
 Developing an eye for design should become your regular exercise.
-To make it a habit, you’d better stick to a firm schedule.
+You’d better stick to a firm schedule to make it a habit.

-For instance, I spend 30 minutes a day checking out new stuff on Dribbble and Behance, visit websites of my favorite studios once a week, and go through new collections of brand identity and typography once a month.
+For instance, I spend 30 minutes a day checking out new stuff on Dribbble and Behance, visiting the websites of my favorite studios once a week, and going through new collections of brand identity and typography once a month.

 To automate this routine, I’m using a combination of browser bookmarks and the Tab Snooze extension for Chrome.

-Here’s how I automated my weekly visits to websites of design studios and agencies.
-First of all, I created the Studios & Agencies folder in my Google Chrome Bookmarks and filled it with bookmarks to the sites I want to revisit from time to time (the links are below).
-Then I set up Tab Snooze to pop up this folder for me at noon every Friday.
+Here’s how I automated my weekly visits to design studios’ and agencies’ websites.
+First, I created the Studios & Agencies folder in my Google Chrome Bookmarks and filled it with bookmarks to the sites I want to revisit from time to time (the links are below).
+Then, I set up Tab Snooze to pop up this folder for me at noon every Friday.

 That’s it.
-Every Friday, at 12:00 p.m., the folder shows up on my display.
-All I need is to click through the links and explore new content.
+The folder appears on my display every Friday at 12:00 p.m.
+All I need to do is click through the links and explore new content.

 Similarly, I get reminders about the other resources I chose to develop my eye for good design.